 Types of Horse Tattoos

 Dark Horse Tattoos can be a little deceiving, for most might think of only a dark meaning associated with these horse tattoos.
-For your devilish side this tat has many options available.
-These horse tattoos are seen most often in a head shot of the horse because of the great detail done on them.
-As a dark side idea, multiple serpent bodies and heads could create an opportunity for a great mane.
-Dark horse tattoos can have a positive meaning as well.
-You may consider yourself as the dark horse in a race; the come from behind winner.
-Have fun with these types of horse tattoos; after all you’ve become the winner who was thought to be the loser.
+For your devilish side, this tat has many options available.
+These horse tattoos are seen most often in a head shot of the horse because of the incredible detail done on them.

-Horse Shoe Tattoos May be popular with horse lovers for the obvious reasons.
-Some people seek horse shoe tattoos for a symbolic meaning such as, a lone set of tracks, your choice of using the road less traveled or as a simple good luck charm.
-As a good luck symbol, try using multiple horse shoes with the open end of the horse shoe up; so as not to lose any that good luck.
-Try fading from eye sight, a few horse shoes for road less traveled look.
+Horseshoe Tattoos are also very popular with horse lovers for apparent reasons.
+Some people seek horseshoe tattoos for a symbolic meaning, such as a lone set of tracks, your choice of using the road less traveled, or as a simple good luck charm.

 Tribal Horse Tattoos are a personal favorite for many people.
 Some people will use these horse tattoos to show the horse’s beauty and grace.
 Some may wish to have a more symbolic meaning of the horse’s strength and stamina.
-The tribal art patterns with their bold dark lines, circles and spirals lends itself perfectly to horse tattoos.
+The tribal art patterns, with their bold dark lines, circles, and spirals, lends themselves perfectly to horse tattoos.

-War Horse Tattoos are really nice if you’re into armor and warfare.
+Warhorse Tattoos are excellent if you’re into armor and warfare.
 A horse used in battle was one of the very first relationships that we had with this creature.
-What an awesome idea for horse tattoos, a horse dressed in full armor as a symbol of partner in battle.
-In Paris, France there is museum that holds, not only years of historical human armor, but armor their horses wore as well.
+In Paris, a museum holds years of historical human armor, but armor their horses wore as well.
 That’s how important they were.
-So if you gravitate towards being a knight in shining armor, consider adding a war horse tat to your horse tattoos portfolio of ideas.
+So if you gravitate towards being a knight in shining armor, consider adding a warhorse tat to your horse tattoo design.

 Horse Tattoo Designs

-No matter if you choose the dark horse tattoo, the horse shoe tattoo, the blue horse tattoo, the iron horse tattoo, the tribal horse, war horse tattoos or any other type of horse; color will be a decision that will take some thought.
-Of course, a good tattoo artist can make a large scale tat look well while it’s being worked on.
-When working on any type of art, the artist should stop at a point where it could be called “done” but it’s not.
-The reason this is mentioned is that some type of horse tattoos mentioned above would be absolutely stunning in large scale and will take a number of sittings.
+No matter if you choose the dark horse tattoo, the horseshoe tattoo, the blue horse tattoo, the iron horse tattoo, the tribal horse, war horse tattoos, or any other type of horse, the color will be a decision that will take some thought.
 Through each stage, you’ll want it to look great.
-All of these horse tattoos really beg for color, even the tribal horse tattoos.
-Now days, many people are adding colored ink to the background to add dimension to their body art.
+All of these horse tattoos beg for color, even the tribal horse tattoos.
+Nowadays, many people add colored ink to the background and other elements to add dimension to their body art.